fabiospampinato/vscode-highlight/README.md

 ## Hints

 - **Todo**: If you're using this extension for highlighting todos, I recommend using [Todo+](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-todo-plus) as well.
+- **Defaults**: Some default decorations for comments are provided, you can remove or change them by editing your settings.
+Keep in mind that this extension is agnostic to what can be highlighted, and it's not limited to just highlighting todos.

 ## Contributing